Skip to main content

 Marriott International says that a breach of its Starwood guest reservation database exposed the personal information of up to 500 million people.
 If your information was exposed, there are steps you can take to help guard against its misuse.

 According to Marriott, the hackers accessed people’s names, addresses, phone numbers, email addresses, passport numbers, dates of birth, gender, Starwood loyalty program account information, and reservation information.
 For some, they also stole payment card numbers and expiration dates.
-Marriott says the payment card numbers were encrypted, but it does not yet know if the hackers also stole the information needed to decrypt them.
+Marriott says the payment card numbers and some passport numbers were protected but not encrypted.

 The hotel chain says the breach began in 2014 and anyone who made a reservation at a Starwood property on or before September 10, 2018 could be affected.
 Starwood brands include W Hotels, St. Regis, Sheraton Hotels & Resorts, Westin Hotels & Resorts, Le Méridien Hotels & Resorts, and other hotel and timeshare properties.